 Sustainable leadership is a hot topic being discussed throughout the health care supply chain field, and with good cause.
-Oftentimes when an organization’s leadership changes, many issues arise such as reduced morale and increased negativity.
-In addition, critical information held by a 30-year retiring employee may be lost.
-To top it off with the relatively new differences in communication and work styles between employees, leaders have more to consider than ever.
+When an organization’s leadership changes, many issues often arise such as reduced morale and increased negativity.
+In addition, critical information held by the departing employees may be lost.
+To top it off, with the relatively new differences in communication and work styles between employees, leaders have more to consider than ever.

 There are specific skills and knowledge points that a new or emerging leader must take into account, aside from basic management qualities.
 New and emerging leaders must dig deep and work to learn their own capabilities and strengths, as well as be able to adapt their management styles to the varied personalities and work ethics of their individual employees.